-Council on the Ageing (WA) Inc. (COTA (WA)) was established in 1959 as the peak body representing the interests of people aged over 50 in Western Australia.
+Council on the Ageing (WA) Inc. [COTA (WA)] was established in 1959 as the peak body representing the interests of people aged over 50 in Western Australia.

-As a member of the COTA Federation, COTA (WA) collaborates with the other state COTAs as well as COTA Australia to advocate and influence (on a state and national level) on matters that are important to older Australians.
-In December 2018, the COTA Federation launched the first comprehensive national study of Australians aged 50 and over.
-Titled State of the (Older) Nation, the landmark national survey will be undertaken again in 2021. https://www.cota.org.au/policy/state-of-the-older-nation housing, mature age employment and vulnerable cohorts including Aboriginal and Torres Strait Islander, CaLD and LGBTI.
+As a member of the COTA Federation, COTA (WA) collaborates with the other State COTAs as well as COTA Australia to advocate and influence (on a state and national level) on matters that are important to older Australians.

 In July 2020, COTA (WA) was formally appointed by the State Government as the first ever Vulnerable Seniors Peak in Western Australia.
-The announcement was made by the Hon.
-Mick Murray MLA, Minister for Seniors and Ageing; Volunteering; Sport and Recreation.

-COTA (WA) represents the interests of Western Australia's seniors on many advisory comittees and reference groups.
-Our advocacy work includes collaboration with sector partners on issues such as health, elder abuse, affordable
+COTA (WA) represents the interests of Western Australia's seniors on many advisory committees and reference groups.
+Our advocacy work includes collaboration with sector partners on issues such as health, elder abuse, affordable housing, mature age employment and vulnerable cohorts including Aboriginal and Torres Strait Islander people and CaLD and LGBTQI+ people.

-COTA (WA) delivers community presentations on request:
+COTA (WA) delivers the following programs: